Leguy42/Nmapploit/README.md

 # Nmapploit
-A tool to analyze Nmap scan results to generate recommended exploits against the host.
+A tool to analyze Nmap scan results to generate recommended exploits against the host system.